Updated for 2016.

 - Protection again less favourable treatment if you ‘whistle-blow’ (i.e. make a disclosure in the public interest)

-- Not to be discriminated against unlawfully on grounds or race, sex, marriage/civil partnerships, maternity/pregnancy, disability, gender reassingment, sexual orientation, age, religion or belief and to receive equal pay (with members of the opposite sex if you can show they are doing similar work of equal value – see a landmark ruling about Equal Pay in June 2013 here).
+- Not to be discriminated against unlawfully on grounds or race, caste, sex, marriage/civil partnerships, maternity/pregnancy, disability, gender reassingment, sexual orientation, age, religion or belief and to receive equal pay (with members of the opposite sex if you can show they are doing similar work of equal value – see a landmark ruling about Equal Pay in June 2013 here).
 See our new Guide to Tattoos and Piercings at work here.

 - Protection under Health and Safety law.
 For details of the Health & Safety legislation in the UK please look at the official website www.hse.gov.uk.
 See details here about 1st October 2013 changes to RIDDOR (the statutory accident reporting requirements).
 See our new article on accidents and injuries at work here and details about Lone Working here.
 With regards to appropriate Temperatures for the Workplace – there is no legal minimum or maximum temperature set, the law says that during working hours the temperature inside workplace buildings should be “reasonable”.
 However, the HSE’s guidance recommends a minimum temperature of 16 degrees for workplaces where activity is mainly sedentary (offices) and 13 degrees for workplaces where work involves physical effort.

 - Protection against discrimination for membership or non-membership of a Trade Union.
+See details about the 2016 Trade Union Bill here.
 And from 6th April 2010 the blacklisting of workers from employment as a result of their union membership or activities is prevented.
 If a worker is blacklisted and suffers a detriment at work because of this (e.g. been refused employment, been subject to detriment or unfairly dismissed because of being on a blacklist) they can complain to a tribunal for damages and/or a restraining or prevention order against the blacklist.

 - to be accompanied at a disciplinary or grievance procedure hearing (include Home-Workers below).